rydmike/rydmike.github.io/colorscheme.md

 background or surface, or even a custom color that is not specified or included in the ColorScheme at all, will remain unchanged by this implementation detail change.

+### TabBarTheme for the AppBar or Scaffold Usage (New in upcoming release 1.2.0)

+By default, the TabBar is designed to fit with the AppBar's theme, just as default Flutter ColorScheme do.
+FlexColorScheme will also adjust the TabBarTheme to match the active custom AppBarTheme choice you use.

+Alternatively you can choose a TabBar designed for background and surface colors.
+This style works well if you intend to use the TabBar in a Scaffold, Sidebar, Drawer and Dialogs.
+If you do not plan to use the TabBar at all in the AppBar, then you can choose this style, and you do not have to theme it separately to work well and match the used color scheme.

+Note that if your app bar background color is background styled, meaning dark, black, white, surface or background colored, including the primary branded versions, then the TabBarTheme style for backgrounds will also work in the AppBar, but that is however the only case when the same style fits for both use cases.
+If you plan to use the TabBar both in AppBars and on Surfaces, then you have to pick one theme style and create another custom theme for the use case you did not choose.
+The situation is equivalent with Flutter standard ColorScheme.

 ### Material Buttons

 FlexColorScheme also by default themes the old Flutter Material buttons to follow the same visual design that